stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 Alternatively, you can install [Ipython][] for an improved version of the shell that will make life a bit easier (it includes code highlighting and other niceties).

-To install Ipython, open up a termina and use [pip][], a tool for installing third-party Python libraries:
+To install Ipython, open up a terminal and use [pip][], a tool for installing third-party Python libraries:

 > Depending on your Python setup, you may need to use `pip3` below